All Episodes

 Anti-Americanism has never been cooler.

-Look at the look at the polling data from the left or of the left in this country.
+Look at the polling data from the left or of the left in this country.

 And what do I mean by anti-Americanism?

-Well, Tim Geithner today, the diminutive Treasury sector, who I think they've told a man up out there, because he went down, he went before Congress and he started to sound like an Arnold Schwarzenegger tough guy in his uh in his diminutive egghead Ivy League frame, um, started explaining this uh the bailouts and the stress tests and so forth.
+Well, Tim Geithner today, the diminutive Treasury Sector, who I think they've told a man up out there, because he went down, he went before Congress today and he started to sound like an Arnold Schwarzenegger tough guy in his diminutive egghead Ivy League frame, started explaining the bailouts and the stress tests and so forth.

 And he said that the health of banks will not be the only requirement for TARP money repayment.